jellekralt/Responsive-Tabs/README.md

         startCollapsed: 'tabs' // Start with the panels collapsed if the view is currently tab based
         startCollapsed: 'accordion' // Start with the panels collapsed if the view is currently accordion based

+### Active tab
+An 0 based integer that defines the initial opened tab on load.

+        active: 1 // Opens the second tab on load

 ### Rotate
 This option can be used to auto rotate the tabs.
 The tabs will stop rotating when a tab is selected.